We are a friendly, caring practice with a strong sense of teamwork and innovation. We want you, the patient, to feel that you are important to us.

 General Data Protection Regulation (GDPR)

-From the 25th May a new General Data Protection Regulation (GDPR) comes into effect.
+A new General Data Protection Regulation (GDPR) came into effect in May 2018.

 How we use your information

-For guidance on how we use your information please read our Privacy Notice and our Transparency Statement or read the poster on the noticeboard in our foyer.
+For guidance on how we use your information please read our Privacy Notice, our How we use your medical records document and our Transparency Statement.
+There is also information on the noticeboard in our foyer.

 Healthy Activities for all ages booklet

 This booklet provides information on local groups and activities to inspire local residents to join a new group or to take up a new challenge.
 Thank you to Sue Litchfield for compiling this informative guide.
-Click here to view it: Healthy Activities booklet
+Click here to view it: Healthy Activities around Sonning Common booklet.
+For more activities, take a look here: Addendum to Healthy Activities.

 To the bottom of the screen is our Extended GP Access information.
 Please click the link below for future dates.
 They are on some Wednesday and Friday evenings and some Saturday and Sunday mornings.